Smarter Balanced Interim Assessments

 Figure 1.
 Interim Assessments at a Glance

 FIABs are designed to measure smaller bundles of content to give teachers a better understanding of students’ knowledge and academic performance and provide teachers with precise next steps for instruction.
-Like IABs they can be administered in one class period and provide information about student performance in three categories: Above Standard, Near Standard, and Below Standard.
+Like IABs, they can be administered in one class period and provide information about student performance in three reporting categories: Above Standard, Near Standard, and Below Standard.